-Researching outside-the-box: how to pursue interests in specialist areas of law
+Researching outside the box: how to pursue interests in specialist areas of law

 University of Bristol Law School alumni, Michael Gould graduated with an LLB in 2020 and has since worked in the space industry, both in business and law with Satellite Applications Catapult and First Steps Legal respectively.
 Also a published author with the European Space Policy Institute, his research focuses on space debris and small satellite issues.
 Michael has written this blog to help students and graduates research specialist areas of law suited to their career aspirations.